cenuno/Spatial_Visualizations/README.md

 ```
 *****************
 ## How to Import RDS files into RStudio

-Author:   Cristian Nuno
-Date:     May 30, 2017
-Purpose:  How to Import RDS files from GitHub into RStudio

 Step 1: ID a .rds file inside a GitHub repository (https://github.com/DataCapstone/Data-Capstone/tree/master/Drafts/ceuno)